brianjriddle/astrix-wiki/GigaSpaces-Service-Components.md

 > This is a very early draft

-The `astrix-gs` modules inclused three `ServiceComponent` implementations that can be used to provide services implemented using `GigaSpaces`.
+The `astrix-gs` module includes three `ServiceComponent` implementations that can be used to provide services implemented using [GigaSpaces](http://www.gigaspaces.com/developers).

 * GS
 * GS_REMOTING